 - 2.0L (4 cylinder) EcoBoost: 2,000-3,500 lbs.
 (2,000 lb. limit without trailer package 536)

 If we take a look at the tow chart that I have listed below, we can see that the 2015 Escape shared a chart with the Lincoln MKC vehicles, but I went ahead and highlighted the areas of interest for us in the red box to make the chart more scannable and easier to read.

 On the right side of the table that is outlined, we can see that the four different maximum trailer weight ratings are listed and pay attention to the number 2 and number 3 notes that are next to each trailer weight rating as they correspond to notes below the table.
 The engine options are listed to the left and in between you will find the axle ratios and the gross combined weight rating specifications for these vehicles.

 What You Need To Know About Your SUV To Get Your Maximum Trailer Rating:

-- The engine you had equipped - You need to verify whether your specific vehicle uses the 2.5 liter, the 1.6 liter or the 2.0 liter EcoBoost engine.
+- The engine you had equipped - You will need to figure out whether you had the 2.5 liter engine equipped in your vehicle or if you had the 1.6 liter or 2.0 liter engine equipped instead.